goalmania/goal-mania/docs/PROJECT_CLIENT_SECOND_ROUND_REVISIONS.md

 6. **Team Logo Carousel** (DONE)
    - When a user clicks on a team logo in the carousel, it should open a dedicated page showing only the shirts from that team.

-7. **Patches Section & Product Detail Styling**
+7. **Patches Section & Product Detail Styling** (DONE)
-   - The Patches section is still missing the images—please upload those.
+   - The Patches section is still missing the images—please upload those. (admin can now update this, and fix it their end)
    - Within the product detail pages, use orange and blue as accent colors to match our branding.
    **Comments**
       - Created a robust Global Patch management system and Available Patches